patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/components/switch/switch.md

 A [basic switch](/components/switch#basic) uses a label to communicate its purpose to users.

-- Do not include the state of a switch in a label if you're using a switch with a label and a checkmark.
+- Do not include the switch state in a label ("On" or "Off") if you're using a labeled switch with a checkmark.
 - To be accessible, the label for a switch must never dynamically change.
 For example, don't have one label for an "on" state and another label for an "off" state.
 Doing so can be confusing since the context for each label changes with the switch state.

 ### Unlabeled switch

 Use a labeled switch by default.
-If space is limited, use an [unlabeled switch.](/components/switch#without-label)
+If space is limited, use an [unlabeled switch.](/components/switch#without-label) When you use an unlabeled switch, ensure that there is other meaningful text to provide context, like a descriptive form label.

 ## Placement